Nintendo 3DS Architecture

 Example of how data is organised across the memory available.

 During rendering, programmers allocate dedicated render buffers (i.e. frame, stencil, depth, etc.) for many operations.
 That’s always been the case.
-With the 3DS, alongside these buffers, programmers are also expected to reserve extra space for Display buffers, these are bound to the physical screens.
-The 3DS is required to allocate three Display buffers (two for the stereoscopic upper screen and one for the bottom one).
-To give you an idea, the display process works as follows:
+With the 3DS, however, the LCD controllers don’t understand the data that the PICA200 renders in the frame-buffer.
+Thus, programmers are also expected to reserve extra space for LCD frame-buffers [27].
+Each is bound to a physical screen and encodes the frame in the required format for the LCD controller.

 Adopting open standards